The 10 Best Places to Visit When Travelling in Hokkaido, Japan

 In the park, one can see lakes as well as peninsulas and tiny islands.
 Boating and canoeing are the preferred ways of exploring the park's lakes.
 While its bodies of water are stunning, it also has vast forests filled with birch and maple trees.
 In fact, Onuma Park is a designated quasi-national park locally known as Onuma Koen.

 5. Lake Toya

-Lake Toya or Toyako is part of the Shikotsu-Toya National Park that is so scenic it was chosen as the venue of the 2008 G8 Summit, a meeting of the leaders of the world’s most industrialized countries.
+Lake Toya, or Toyako, is part of the Shikotsu-Toya National Park and is so scenic that it was chosen as the venue of the 2008 G8 Summit, a meeting of the leaders of the world’s most industrialized countries.